TheForeverLost/PokemonShowdownBot/README.md

 To run the microservice at localhost along with a replica DB server :

-1. Switch into the server directory
+1. Switch into the src directory
 2. Run `docker-compose up`

 To build and push to aws lambda